 Service members can terminate their lease early thanks to the Servicemembers Civil Relief Act.
 The relief act protects service members who need to break their lease after being deployed or receiving a permanent change of station.

 The tenant must fulfill a number of requirements under the relief act.
-Including, providing the landlord with written notice accompanied by a letter from the commanding officer.
+Including, providing the landlord with written notice accompanied by a letter from the commanding officer to relieve them of rent payments.

-The lease termination becomes effective 30 days after the next rental due date following the date the notice is delivered.
+The Rhode Island lease termination becomes effective 30 days after the next rental due date following the date the notice is delivered.
+They do not need to find a new tenant or get a reduced security deposit returned unless there’s property damage.

 2. If the Unit Is Uninhabitable

-Rental properties in Rhode Island have to meet a certain minimum standard to be considered habitable.
+Rental properties in Rhode Island have to meet a certain minimum standard to be considered habitable and therefore a tenant can break a lease if the unit doesn’t fit these standards.

-Under RI law, you must ensure that your property, among other things:
+Under RI law, it’s a landlord’s duty to ensure that your property, among other things:

 · Has clean and safe common areas.